-In 3GPP Release 13, ACDC is standardized, and applicable to solve the opportunistic data transfer problem.
-ACDC is an access control mechanism for the operator to allow/prevent new access attempts from particular operatoridentified applications in the UE in idle mode.
+In 3GPP Release 13, ACDC is standardized, and can be applied to solve the opportunistic data transfer problem.
+ACDC is an access control mechanism for the operator to allow/prevent new access attempts from particular operator-identified applications in the UE in idle mode.
 ACDC does not apply to the UE in connected mode.
 In ACDC, the network can handle access control policy per application category, thus preventing network congestion due to the large amount of delay-tolerant data transfer from vehicles.